Lil' Bush: Critical response

-The show has received negative reviews from critics, with an aggregate metascore of 31/100.
+The show has received mixed-to-negative reviews from critics.

 A common complaint is that the show comes too late in Bush's presidency to remain topical.
 Other complaints accuse it of immaturity and lack of subtlety.

-Not all the reviews, however, have been negative.
+Not all the reviews, however, were negative.
 Among others, The Hollywood Reporter gave the show a positive review.
 A review from About.com cited the show's "cleverness and maturity," likening it to "a less bloody South Park".
-Likewise, in a Netscape review, the show was credited as a political satire which "pinpoints the logical extreme of real life."